Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Fact: No correlation has been shown that the vaccine causes cancer.
 Rather, it prevents cancer.

-The vaccine series prevents infection from the HPV types that most commonly cause cervical cancer.
+The vaccine series prevents infection from the HPV types that most cause 6 types of cancer affecting men and women.

 Ask your child’s primary care provider about getting the vaccine or contact the local health department.

-The vaccine costs about $150 a dose, according to the CDC.
-It is covered by most private insurance plans.
+The vaccine is covered by most private insurance plans.

 Any child who is younger than 19 years of age and meets one of the following requirements is eligible for the program: